THE SEEKER

 This image has an empty alt attribute; its file name is portrait-1.jpg

-Once out of jail, Albert devotes himself to finding Henry.
+Once Albert gets out of jail, he devotes himself to finding Henry.
 He has a friend, Ike, his jail cellmate, who wants to help him look for Henry.
-Ike’s hobo monicker is ‘Missionary Ike.’
-He believes God has called him to reach ‘Road Kids’ for Jesus.
-These are the young hobos, fifteen and under, who number in the thousands.
-Ike sees finding Heny an extension of his calling.
-When God seemingly has other plans for Ike, Albert continues his search alone.
+Ike’s hobo monicker is Missionary Ike.’
+He believes God has called him to tell ‘Road Kids’ about Jesus.
+Road Kids are the young hobos, fifteen and under, who number in the hundreds of thousands.
+Ike sees finding Heny an extension of his calling from God.
+But when God seemingly has other plans for Ike, Albert continues his search alone.

 Along the way, Albert realizes he is not only searching for Henry, but for God.
 It takes him a long time to understand he’s been looking in all the wrong places.